-Draught Regulator,
+Draught Regulator.

 We give an engraving of a device for automatically regulating dampers in steam boiler furnaces.
 It has been patented by Mr. Hippolyte Bisson, of Henderson, Minn.
 A pipe leading from the boiler is bent downward at right angles, and connected with a reservoir, B, in which steam is condensed to prevent direct contact of the steam with the mercury in a reservoir, C, below.
 From the reservoir, C, the pipe, c, is continued perpendicularly for a short distance and then turned horizontally, as shown; and in this portion is a cock for emptying the pipe and reservoirs of their contents.
-Beyond the cock, the pipe, A, is bent upward vertically, terminating in a reservoir, D, which is open at the top, and contains a float that ing the float, and permitting the damper to close by its own gravity.
+Beyond the cock, the pipe, A, is bent upward vertically, terminating in a reservoir, D, which is open at the top, and contains a float that valuable carbonate.
+The latest is that of Wittgen and acts on the mercury, forcing it into the float chamber, raising the float, and permitting the damper to close by its own gravity.
 When the pressure is reduced the mercury flows back from the float reservoir, permitting the float to resume its normal position, opening the damper.